GEEGABYTE1/QuickAcess/README.md

 - `/view_classes`: Allows a user to see all their classes
 - `/remove_class`: Removes a class from the database
 - `/access`: Allows a user to access one of their class's grades
+- `/view_highest`: Allows the user to see their top student performers in each class with their marks
 - `/quit`: Quits the program

 # Extra Information